Vega on AWS

 ALB[Application Load Balancer\npublic subnet]

-subgraph app["Application containers — ECS Fargate"]
+subgraph services["Long-running services — ECS Fargate"]

 API[vega-api\nprivate subnet]